Jugalbandi, by Lorenzo Vitturi

 Lorenzo Vitturi (b.
 1980, Italy) is a photographer and sculptor based in London.
 Formerly a cinema set painter, Vitturi has brought this experience into his photographic practice, which revolves around sitespecific interventions at the intersection of photography, sculpture and performance.
 In Vitturi’s process, photography in conceived as a space of transformation, where different disciplines merge together to represent increasingly complex urban realities.
 Vitturi’s latest solo exhibitions have taken place at top galleries in Amsterdam, London, Toronto, Luxembourg and in New York.
 He has also participated in many group exhibitions across the world and has a photo-book titled “Money Must Be Made”, in collaborations with Nigerian writer Emmanuel Iduma.

+In this piece, the interesting anatomies and volumes created by everyday objects installed randomly in the villages’ markets is transformed in a string of lines that form an articulated horizontal composition.
 The intertwinement of the contours convey the idea of a trip, the crossing of different stories becoming a monumental column, preserving the stories it narrates but abandoning its linear timeline.

 In this piece, the layering of graphic elements is obtained from the images of common objects taken in the villages: plastic, tools, food, and everyday items are retraced by hand in order to relive the experience of discovery and consciousness of the local community, at a later time.